 A lower volatility means that an asset’s value does not fluctuate dramatically, and tends to be more steady.

-As retail traders, we want to go where the money is and change our trading style according to the market conditions.
+As forex traders, we want to go where the money is and change our trading style according to the market conditions.

 - If there are no short term opportunities (low volatility), we choose a long term trading style (swing and position trading).
 This happens 80% of the time.

-- If the volatility rises, we go from long term trading to short term trading style (intraday/ day trading) to profit from short term opportunities.
+- If the volatility in forex rises, we go from long term trading to short term trading style (intraday/ day trading) to profit from short term opportunities.

-Another important thing about ATR is that it helps us calculating our stop loss and target based on the values of ATR%.
-This is important because once you know the average daily range of an asset, you can put your stop-loss order a few pips away from it so you don’t get stopped out.
+Another important thing about ATR is that it helps us calculating our stop loss and target based on the values of ATR percentage.
+This is important because once we know the average daily range of an asset, we can put our stop-loss order a few pips away from it so we don’t get stopped out.

 How to Calculate ATR%

 The Average True Range (ATR) of an asset is a historical volatility indicator that calculates the average of a number of previous True Range Values.

 The True Range (TR) of an asset over a certain period (t) can be defined as follows: